How Has Business Texting Evolved in 2026?

 - Meeting scheduling: Detecting scheduling requests and offering to coordinate calendar availability

 The impact has been dramatic.
-According to BusinessWire, organizations utilizing advanced AI messaging assistants report:
+According to BusinessWire, organizations utilizing advanced AI messaging assistants in 2026 report:

 "Our AI assistant doesn't write messages for me—it helps me write better messages myself," explains Taylor Kim, sales director at CloudSphere.
 "It's like having an expert communication coach watching over my shoulder, helping me strike just the right tone for each client interaction."